Skip to main content

 Russia’s full-scale invasion of Ukraine led the European Union to fast-track accession talks with the Republic of Moldova and Ukraine.
 Last year’s decision of the European Council to open accession negotiations with the two countries marked a landmark moment for their citizens.
 At the same time, it led the two countries to accelerate their internal reform agenda.
 Negotiations on specific chapters are taking place within the framework of the Intergovernmental Conference.
 At what stage of the negotiations are Moldova and Ukraine in the road to the EU integration?

-• Mr Kakha Gogolashvili, Director of European Studies at the Georgian Foundation for Strategic and International Studies
+• Mr Kakha Gogolashvili, Director of European Studies, Georgian Foundation for Strategic and International Studies

 • Moderator: Ms Nataliya Andrusevych, EaP Coordinator, EaP CSF Working Group 3